This post may contain affiliate links. Purchasing through them help support this website.

-Last week I talked for the first time about my goal to embrace Slow Fashion, sew more of my own clothing, and be a more ethical consumer.
+Last week I talked for the first time about my goal to embrace eco friendly fashion, sew more of my own clothing, and be a more ethical consumer.
 I am thrilled that this got such a strong response from all of you, because I feel more excited than ever to embark on this journey.
-I have been reading and researching non-stop for the past week on ethically made brands, trying to understand all of the ways that we can be better consumers.
+I have been reading and researching non-stop for the past week on eco friendly fashion brands, trying to understand all of the ways that we can be better consumers.
 As I stated in my initial post, the first step is consuming less.
 Whether you are buying high-end or low, we need to really think about each of our purchases so that we can make sure it fits into our wardrobe and style in the long run.

 The second step is doing our part to buy more ethically made and sustainable clothing, which can come in many forms.
 I will definitely go into a larger post about this later, but to be brief there are a few things to look for.